Test Vulnerability Remediation

 Validation scans use the scan engine.
 To test a fix on a single vulnerability without scanning, you can Replay an Attack.

-Run a validation scan to see if the previous scan can find the vulnerability again.
+Run Validate Vulns to check the status of vulnerabilities previously discovered in scans that have been remediated.
 If the scan doesn't find it, the vulnerability status changes to Remediated.

 - In your app, select the scan that you want to validate.

-- To view scan progress, click Scan Status in the banner notification.
+- To view scan progress, click Validation History.

-- When the scan completes, on the Scan Details page, verify that the remediated vulnerability is listed in the Remediated field.
+- When the scan completes, on the Vulnerabilities table, you can review the results in the Status column.

 - On the Vulnerabilities page, verify that the vulnerability is not listed.